- About Us

 Sierra Leone (off Turtle Islands): One hijacking incident reported.

 Red Sea / Gulf of Aden / Somalia / Arabian Sea / Indian Ocean: No recent reported piracy attacks.
 There were several suspicious reports.
 Although the opportunity for incidents has reduced, the Somali pirates continue to possess the capability and capacity to carry out incidents.
 All merchant ships are advised to adhere to the recommendations in the latest BMP, while transiting in these waters.
 The IMB PRC will continue to alert and broadcast information to all ships in the region via Inmarsat EGC Safety Net.

 Masters are reminded that fishermen in this region may try to protect their nets by attempting to aggressively approach merchant vessels.
 Some of the fishermen may be armed to protect their catch and they should not be confused with pirates.

 Vessels transiting in / off Yemen / Gulf of Aden: Security risk due to civil war in Yemen.
 Vessels have been fired upon and approached. (not piracy related).

-Vessels transiting Straits of Hormuz / Gulf of Oman / Off Iran: a number of incidents reported in 2021 involving explosions and unauthorised boarding. (not piracy related).
+Vessels transiting Straits of Hormuz / Gulf of Oman / Off Iran: a number of incidents reported involving explosions and unauthorised boarding. (not piracy related).

 SOUTH AND CENTRAL AMERICA AND THE CARIBBEAN WATERS